elifitch/perceived-perf-talk-deux/notes.md

 * 🎙checkout form: note there is complex javascript and imagers and stuff on the checkout page
 * 🎙predictive design: react as soon as users signal intent; go back to this concept
 * go thru conclusion again

+Notes 6/13
+* list right after keep users active gives away the punchline of hiding loading indicators
+* ✅LETS CUT/CONDENSE THE CLICK VS ANIM LATENCY SECTION
+* OPTIMISM transition
+* number the keep users active slides?
+* generally work on transitions; make notes
+* cta button, use screenshot of a marketing page for a spa, with a big button to load the spa.
+Preload the spa as the cursor approaches
+* make a slide for predictive design that's like WOAH THIS IS HUGE